 Yes.
-Weekend and COTA Day Admission is $9.00 for children 3-17, $7.00 for adults 18-59, and free for guests under 3 and 60+.
+Weekend and COTA Day Admission is $10.00 for children 3-17, $8.00 for adults 18-59, and free for guests under 3 and 60+.
 Weekday admission is $5.00 for anyone ages 3-17 and $4.00 for adults 18-59 doing activities.
 (Please note that all activities are not operating during the week.)
 There is no admission charge if you are simply purchasing pumpkins or items in the gift shop.
 Your paid admission includes all of the activities available on the farm that day.
-The only activities not included are the Giant Sling Shot ($1.00 for 3 gourds), Paint Ball Target Shooting ($3 for 25 or $5 for 50), and arrowhead hunting ($1.00 to find one/$3.00 to find 4).
+The only activities not included are the Giant Sling Shot ($1.00 for 3 gourds) and Paint Ball Target Shooting ($3 for 25 or $5 for 50).

 All activities are included in your admission, with the exception of the giant sling shot, paintball target shooting and arrowhead hunting areas.
-The giant sling shot costs $1.00 for 3 gourds to sling and the arrowhead hunting area is $1.00 to find 1 arrowhead or $3.00 to find 4.
+The giant sling shot costs $1.00 for 3 gourds to sling.
 The paintball target shooting will be 25 paint balls for $3 or 50 for $5.

 Our pumpkins range in price from a $2.00 pie sized pumpkin up to a very large $12.00 carving pumpkin.
 When available, we also sell giant squash that are priced according to their weight.
 These usually range between $12-20.

 Yes.
-On Saturday, Sunday and COTA Day (Central Ohio Teacher Association Day) only.
+On Saturday, Sunday and COTA (Central Ohio Teachers’ Association) Day only.
 (We do not have food available during the week, except for special events.)
 This year we will have some limited food options on our Bonus Monday’s and Fridays.
 We have a wide variety of food options from fair style foods to farm fresh options.
 (Follow the link to view these.)
-Food items on the menus range from approximately $1.50-8.50.
+Food items on the menus range from approximately $1.50-9.00

 We accept cash and most major credit cards.
 Sorry, checks are only accepted for group events, birthday parties and school tours.
 (We have credit card readers at the gift shop, ticket booth and food vendors for your convenience.)
 This year, we are also offering online ticket purchasing for your convenience.